MaxCaudle/Boulder_AI_CPW_study/README.md

 # Wildlife Photo Identification Model

 Colorado Parks and Wildlife performed rehabilitation on wet meadows in the Gunnison Basin, starting in 2011.
 Wildlife motion-activated cameras were deployed in 4 treatment sites and 2 control sites.
-The aim of the study was to determine the success of these rehabilitated sites.
+The aim of the study was to determine the success of these rehabilitated sites.[1](#sources)

 CPW manually counted the instances of different animals in all 316,635 photos.
 This project, partnered with Boulder AI, aims to create a model that can detect, classify, and record the counts of different animals in the CPW study.
 The goal is to create a product that will benefit the CPW study, and any other studies like it - based on Boulder AI's unique hardware and software offerings.